Related Posts:

 - Much efficient, P2P sharing and interaction is very dependent on online platforms and the best platforms require expert developers which typically has a significant cost.

 While it is absolutely true that internet marketplaces and digital platforms can reduce transaction costs, the claim that they cut out the middleman is pure fantasy.
-As one blogger puts it: “Sure, many of the old middlemen and retailers disappear but only to be replaced by much more powerful gatekeepers.
+As one blogger puts it: “Sure, many of the old middlemen and retailers disappear but only to be replaced by much more powerful gatekeepers.- It would be brilliant if the platform websites/apps that were the most useful, useable and sustainable were also free (or very low-cost) and community owned and driven, but this is very rare.
+Nevertheless, there will be ongoing initiatives by communities/users seeking to build and own their own high-utility platforms.
+Loomio is the best example I know of and is worth supporting and trying to emulate in other domains.

 Institute of Network Cultures: Never Mind the Sharing Economy: Here’s Platform Capitalism